-- as specified on the 2017 examination, unless otherwise stated, students may adhere to the stage directions contained in the prescribed text or use them as a guide - where a prescribed monologue comprises two (or more) passages from different sections of a playscript, students should ensure that their interpretation contains (or responds to) all of the prescribed text in each section - the materials the student brings into the examination room need to be well chosen.
-Students should consider what each item adds to the overall concept or vision of their interpretation and be mindful of the time it will take to bring the materials into the room and set them up.
+- as specified on the 2018 examination, unless otherwise stated, students may adhere to the stage directions contained in the prescribed text or use them as a guide.
+In 2018 many students created and applied their own stage directions - where a prescribed monologue comprises two (or more) passages from different sections of a playscript, students should ensure that their interpretation contains (or responds to) all of the prescribed text in each section and they should manage the transition from one piece of text to the other - the materials the student brings into the examination room need to be well chosen.
+Students should consider what each item adds to the overall concept or vision of their interpretation and be mindful of the time it will take to bring the materials into the room, set them up and, following the examination, pack them away - Design students should only bring into the examination room materials directly related to their two chosen design areas (for example, costume and props) - if at the completion of the allocated time, students are still presenting the interpretation stage of the examination they will be asked to stop.